-GUIDELINES FOR THE MERRI-MAC/TIMBERLAKE STAFF REGARDING APPROPRIATE TOUCH
+GUIDELINES REGARDING APPROPRIATE TOUCH

 - 1. Appropriate touch involves the short (5 seconds or less) display of greeting, good-bye, or encouragement of some specific event. - 2.
-Touch should involve only the hands, arms, upper backs or shoulders of another. - 3.
-Front to front staff-initiated hugging is inappropriate.
+Touch should involve only the hands, arms, upper backs or shoulders of another.

+- 3. Front to front staff-initiated hugging is inappropriate.
 Side hugs are preferred. - 4.
-Guys are never to be in or around the girls' cabins or vice versa.
 Public meeting areas are to be used for mixed company. - 5.
 Staff members are, throughout the camp, mandated reporters and should immediately report to the director any concern regarding misconduct.
 This includes abuse away from camp. - 6.
 No staff is to be isolated with a camper or counselor.
 If you need to talk, use an open area in sight of others.
 Avoid all physical contact in these situations. - 7.
 Staff should never have a camper out after 10:00 P.M.
-Exceptions include: emergencies, Little Chief events, Sunnyside activities until 11:00, and staff planned camp operations. - 8.
+Exceptions include: emergencies and program staff planned camp operations. - 8.
 When you find yourself alone with a camper, either call another staff member or walk with the camper to another location. - 9.
 If you must counsel with a camper after dark, inform the cabin counselor of your location and remain in eyesight and earshot of others. - 10.
 Be careful of verbal comments.
-Do not allow jests about body parts or off color innuendoes.

-- 11. Do not allow a camera to be present inside the cabin, or any time a camper or counselor is unclothed. - 12.
+Do not allow jests about body parts or off color innuendoes. - 11.
+Do not allow a camera to be present inside the cabin, or any time a camper or counselor is unclothed. - 12.
 Staff should never be naked in the presence of campers.
 This includes "mooning" and other public displays.
 When walking to and from the bathroom, a towel is a minimum requirement. - 13.
 No staff member may have a romantic or exclusive relationship with any camper or CIT. - 14.
 Tickling or teasing a camper to the point that they are out of control is unacceptable.